 CONTINUE STEADFAST 1 Corinthians 15:58

 Brother Davis Worley was baptized into the body of Christ in 1981, at the Kishwaukee Church of Christ, Rockford, Illinois by Brother Louis McGowan (Evangelist/Minister).
 He then went on to serve his country enlisting into the United States Marine Corps, where he served on active duty for over 20 years.
-Brother Worley and his wife, of near
+Brother Worley and his wife, of over

 Brother Davis Worley was baptized into the body of Christ in 1981, at the Kishwaukee Church of Christ, Rockford, Illinois by Brother Louis McGowan (Evangelist/Minister).
 He then went on to serve his country enlisting into the United States Marine Corps, where he served on active duty for over 20 years.
-Brother Worley and his wife, of nearly 20 years, Dr. Tracy L.F.
+Brother Worley and his wife, of over 20 years, Dr. Tracy L.F.
 Worley, and their daughter, Enomi, are active members of the Lord's Church.

 Brother Worley served over 10 years at the Aberdeen, MD congregation as a Teacher, Worship Leader, and Evangelist.
 In 2011, Brother Worley revived the congregation's evangelism effort by establishing the "Boots on the Ground Campaign," where members of the body conduct outreach efforts in the Harford County area evangelizing for Christ.